 - Keep Windows up to date

 - Start implementing off-site backup and recovery

-Ask your IT professional if these simple security measures are enabled.
+Ask your IT professional if these simple security measures are enabled in your SMB.

 There is no simple answer when it comes to weighing decisions around business spending, but from what you have learned here, you should be feeling a bit more informed.

 With little time needed and by carrying out a few straightforward measures, you can easily cover all levels of security and protect your investment against the most common threats without the extravagant cost to your business.